zgparsons/zachary-blog/src/posts/static-site-generators.md

   * about.md
   * projects.md
   * contact.md
-* styles -styles.css
+* styles

+  * styles.css

 To begin with it seems more complicated right?
 There is one more file, and another folder.
 However, each markdown file only contains the necessary content.
 Most likely just some front-matter (to include a title and meta description) and then the content itself.

 The nunjucks layout file is the only file which contains all of that HTML.
+Plus many sites will have more content than 4 simple pages.

 ### Multiple Layouts